bazmatic/ComfyUI_FluxPromptGen/README.md

    - Custom Input Prompt: Add your base prompt (optional).
    - Subject: Specify the main subject of the image.
    - Various style options: Customize the generated prompt.
+   - Ollama Host: Set the URL of your Ollama server (default: http://localhost:11434).

 ### Flux Image Caption Node